A million households have lost power so far as major winter storm blasts the U.S.

 A major, prolonged winter storm continues to bring heavy snow, blizzard conditions and significant ice from California to the Northeast this week.

-About a million households nationwide were without power as of 1 p.m.
+Nearly 950,000 households nationwide were without power as of 7 p.m.
 ET on Thursday.
-The vast majority of those outages — more than 750,000 — are in Michigan, where residents have been hit with freezing rain and ice.
+The vast majority of those outages — more than 820,000 — are in Michigan, where residents have been hit with freezing rain and ice.
 That's according to PowerOutage.us, which tracks outages state-by-state.

 "Power outages and areas of tree damage will be possible across these areas [from the Great Lakes into the Northeast], and especially for the locations seeing a combination of stronger winds and accumulating ice," the National Weather Service predicted.

-Snow is falling at heavy rates of 1-2 inches per hour near the Great Lakes, and combining with 40-50 mph winds.
-That will drive significant impacts that will include major disruptions to travel, infrastructure, livestock and recreation," the NWS wrote.
+Snow was falling at heavy rates of 1-2 inches per hour near the Great Lakes, and combining with 40-50 mph winds.
+That would have significant impacts, including major disruptions to travel, infrastructure, livestock and recreation, the NWS wrote.

-Parts of the Midwest and the Northeast could still see 6 to 12 more inches of snow, with some areas receiving as many as 18 inches, the NWS predicted.
+Parts of the Midwest and the Northeast were expected to see 6 to 12 more inches of snow, with some areas receiving as many as 18 inches, according to the NWS.

-Airports across the Midwest, including in Minneapolis, Chicago, Milwaukee and Detroit have faced a plethora of cancellations.
+Airports across the Midwest, including in Minneapolis, Chicago, Milwaukee and Detroit, have faced a plethora of cancellations.
 On Wednesday, more than 1,600 flights were canceled and an additional 5,200 were delayed.
-Thursday brought more of the same — more than 1,700 flights were canceled and almost 10,000 delayed as of Thursday morning, according to FlightAware.
+Thursday brought more of the same — more than 1,100 flights across the U.S. were canceled and almost 5,600 flights were delayed as of Thursday evening, according to FlightAware.

-In the West, Portland received 10 inches of snow in the second-snowiest day ever recorded, Oregon Public Broadcasting reported.
+In the West, Portland received 10 inches of snow on the second-snowiest day ever recorded, Oregon Public Broadcasting reported.

 The storm also has brought heavy snow to parts of California that rarely see it.
 Mount Baldy — which sits east of Los Angeles, at just above 4,000 feet — could get a whopping 4.5 feet of snow by Saturday.